Transport-Technology Research Innovation for International Development (T-TRIID)

-The Applied Research Programme in High Volume Transport (HVT) is running an exciting new competition called Transport-Technology Research Innovation for International Development (T-TRIID).
+In 2018, the Applied Research Programme in High Volume Transport (HVT) ran an exciting new competition called Transport-Technology Research Innovation for International Development (T-TRIID).

-The competition will fund short projects supporting innovative ideas that enable safer and more efficient transport in countries across low income countries of Africa and South Asia.
+The competition has funded short projects supporting innovative ideas that enable safer and more efficient transport in countries across low income countries of Africa and South Asia.

 Photo credit Connor Williams